wishful-project/examples/Get_Started_Examples/Simple_GNURadio_Example/README.md

  1. Change the gain of the TX.
  2. Get the RX rate (a.k.a throughput) and the RX signal level.
- 3. Print the RX rate and signal level (NOTE: signal level printed in log10 scale).
+ 3. Print the RX rate and signal level (NOTE: signal level is printed in log10 scale).

 ```
 == ITERATION 1/20